ModDota/moddota.github.io/_articles/tools/improvement-vConsole.md

 steamId: '76561198011709789'
 date: 01.04.2022
 ---

+# improvement vConsole

 ![icon](/images/improvement-vconsole/logo.png)
 ## vConsole
-Dota2 Tools have a console `vConsole2.exe`
+Dota2 Tools have a console `vConsole2.exe`.

 Today I will show you how to change the functionality of the toolbar.
 In this article, we will not consider the configuration and standard features of the vConsole program.

 > Standard toolbar view:

 ![vconsole](/images/improvement-vconsole/vConsole.png)

 This is the part of the program that we will expand on today.
-What opportunities will we get :
+What opportunities will we get:

 1) Button launches a tool from the dll (in default config bug reporter and NetGraph )
 1) Button applies a console command (in default config launches AssetBrowser )
-1) Button launches an external program (VsCode , Notepade++, Sublime text, and of course Dota2 Tools )
+1) Button launches an external program (VsCode , Notepad++, Sublime text, and of course Dota2 Tools )

 In variant 1 we probably can't change anything (or it would be very difficult and my knowledge is lacking).

 But the other two are just right.

-We need this configuration file for the console :
+We need this configuration file for the console:
 `dota 2 beta\game\core\tools\sdk_vconsole_subtools.txt`

 The file format is the usual key-value.
 The key parameters that I was able to find for this file: